otariidae/pjax/README.md

 `<script>` in a container element will be loaded after a container element was replaced.

+The pages visited before are cached inside PJAX.\
+When reloading a page, cache are deleted.

 PJAX will not work:

 * with Shift + click, Ctrl + click, Alt + click
 * if a `click` event was prevented before
-* if the new URL path is same with the current one
+* if the new URL is same with the current one

 PJAX does not support: